verhas/pyama/doc/snippet.md

 `key='string value'`.

 You can also define that a parameter should have the value of another snippet.
 That way you can insert a snippet into another snippet via a parameter.
-The format of of such reference is `key -> file/snippet_name`.
+The format of such reference is `key -> file/snippet_name`.
 The referenced snippet should not be a `TEMPLATE` snippet and if it is Pyama will issue a warning and the snippet will be processed as plain text without macro resolution.